SebastianHopgood/Revenue-Sales-temp-name-/README.md

 ### ASK Phase
 ---
+The Ask Phase establishes the business context for the project by defining the core objectives, identifying key stakeholders, and framing technical questions into actionable SMART goals

 **Define the Project Goal:**
 The primary goal is to provide a 360-degree view of the Olist Store to measure performance, increase operational efficiency, improve customer satisfaction, and develop a selling strategy